3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

 The map controls are also described in the following.

 -  *Select bounding box*: Move the mouse while pressing the ALT key and the left mouse button to select a bounding box.
-The bounding box is displayed in a light magenta color.
 Once the left mouse button is released, the coordinates of the bounding box are automatically filled in the Bounding Box dialog on left of the map [3].
 If you have opened the map window from a bounding box filter dialog, then